ivan-kleshnin/reactive-states/README.md

 ### Drawbacks

-* can't extend reducer you don't control (need to create new one and compose them) (expression problem)
+* can't extend reducer you don't control (need to create new one and compose them i.e. expression problem)
-* fast growing if / switch statement (expression problem)
+* reducer contains a list of possible actions (fast growing if / switch statement i.e. expression problem)
 * incidental complexity (middlemen) (data structure kinda conveys a list of possible actions already)
 * need to edit multiple files to implement one action